mik-jozef/chalk/notes/spec-notes.md

-  type conversions between these nulls? json support, import json as object maybe pointers should have a private assign method a friend function assign? if a trait has a generic parameter called Self, then it must be the zeroth parameter, and it must equal the class that implements it? should traits be able to have friends (passable to classes), and specify private
+  type conversions between these nulls? json support, import json as object maybe pointers should have a private assign method a friend function assign? both then-else/thand/thelse and &&/||; the latter always returns a boolean perhaps the right hand side of && and || should be forbidden from having side effects? well-orders can be captured by types of pairs if a trait has a generic parameter called Self, then it must be the zeroth parameter, and it must equal the class that implements it? should traits be able to have friends (passable to classes), and specify private